chinmaykadu/ck/README.md

 # Credit Risk Prediction Using Machine Learning

 ## Overview
 This project aims to develop a machine learning model to determine the eligibility of individuals for loans based on their financial and personal information.
-The model is trained using a dataset that includes features such as age, education, work experience, address, income, etc. The project involves data visualization, data cleaning, and the application of the machine learning algorithm, Logistic Regression.
+The model is trained using a dataset that includes features such as age, education, work experience, income, etc. The project involves data visualization, data cleaning, and the application of the machine learning algorithm, Logistic Regression.

 ## Project Structure